mosip/documentation/docs/components.md

 ### Digital Wallet

-Key bound credentials stored in the wallet app can be used to verify the user to avail the services provided by a Relying Party system.
-Refer [here](integration-guides/authentication-system-integration#keybinder) for more details.
+The key bound credentials stored in the wallet app can be used to verify the user to avail the services provided by a Relying party system.
+Refer [here](integration-guides/authentication-system-integration.md#keybinder) for more details.

 ### **e-Signet (OIDC) UI**